Skip to content

 Next Steps with Seer and MCP

-Now that you’ve experienced how Seer and the MCP server can automatically diagnose and fix issues:
+Now that you’ve seen how Seer and the MCP server can automatically diagnose and fix issues, here are some ways you can take this further:

 • Set up automated monitoring to catch similar issues before they impact users